Damion Lowe: Seattle Sounders FC

 Lowe signed a Generation Adidas deal with Major League Soccer.
 The Jamaican defender was selected eight overall in the 2014 MLS SuperDraft by the Seattle Sounders FC, making him the third Jamaican to be selected in the Draft, behind Andre Blake and Andre Lewis.

 Minnesota United

 Lowe was sent on a season long loan to Minnesota United Where he led their defense line and was nominated for the NASL young player of the year award.

 IK Start

 In August 2017, Lowe transferred to IK Start.

 His contract was terminated on 15 May 2020.

 Phoenix Rising

 Lowe was signed by USL Championship side Phoenix Rising on 16 September 2020.

 Al Ittihad

 Lowe signed a two-year contract with Egyptian Premier League side Al Ittihad Alexandria on 28 November 2020.
 In the 2020–21 season, he made 27 league appearances, scoring one goal.
 On 9 January 2022, Lowe terminated his contract with Al Ittihad after making only three appearances that season.

 Inter Miami

-On 16 January 2022, Lowe returned to the United States, signing a two-year deal with MLS club Inter Miami.
+On 16 January 2022, Lowe returned to the United States, signing a two-year deal with MLS club Inter Miami CF.